goku-app/bot/README.md

 </p>

 <p align="center">
 GOKU is a <b>Discord raid bot</b> designed for <b>educational and development purposes only</b>.
-It allows users to send automated messages and flood a server with custom spam messages.
+It allows users to send automated messages and flood a server with custom spam messages without admin permissions.
 </p>

 ---